AshkanRafiee/RaheHal/README.md

 >
 > Use Y/y in the Console to Activate the Methods!
 >
-> Use any word but Y/y in the Console to Deactivate the Methods!
+> Use any word except Y/y in the Console to Deactivate the Methods!
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.